textpattern/textpattern.github.io/brand/editorial-style-guidelines.md

 ** Linked text: E.g.: @See all your articles listed in the **"Articles":#** panel.@
 * When referring to a preference label, specifically, quote the text and make it italic (double underscores each side).
 For example: @You can control widowed words in article titles by selecting "Yes" on the "__Prevent widowed words in article titles?__" preference.@
 * When referring to a form control options (e.g, select-menu options, radio button options, etc) or any other non-header UI dialogue, quote the text and leave it in normal format.
 E.g.: @When you're ready to publish your draft, change status to "Live" and click the *Save* button*.@
-* When referring to system feedback dialogue (green, yellow, red), format the text exactly as it appears in the UI messages.[2]
+* When referring to system feedback dialogue (green, yellow, red), format the text exactly as it appears in the UI messages.[^2]
 * When referring to file names, make them italic (double underscores) and include the extension.
 E.g.: __.htaccess__ and __index.php__.
 (Do not make them appear as code, unless they are part of a code snippet.)

 fn1.
 Plugin authors must follow the same editorial rules in their "plugin help files":http://docs.textpattern.io/development/plugin-template-help.

 fn2.
 There are four CSS class selectors to use in the Jekyll site that makes this easy, one for each feedback color type: %(information)information%, %(success)success%, %(warning)warning%, and %(error)error%.

-h2().
-Style and tone
+## Style and tone

 Be human and relaxed, but get straight to the point and out of the way.
 Leave your personality out of it.
 If you think you're being funny, you're probably not.

-h2(#sec6).
-Typo/grammar gotchas to watch out for
+## Typo/grammar gotchas to watch out for

 * User docs are written using "British English spelling and punctuation":https://en.wikipedia.org/wiki/American_and_British_English_spelling_differences conventions.
 But don't kill yourself over it.
 * Use "login" and "logout" when it's a noun (e.g. "the login location").
 * Use "log in" and "log out" when it's a verb (e.g. "after you log in" or "after logging in").
-* Do not use "tab" -- use "panel" -- when talking about the admin-side panels.[3]
-The only exception is you're specifically referring to a UI text element where the word is encoded (e.g. in Basic preferences, the preference "Default admin tab").[4]
+* Do not use "tab" -- use "panel" -- when talking about the admin-side panels.[^3] The only exception is you're specifically referring to a UI text element where the word is encoded (e.g. in Basic preferences, the preference "Default admin tab").[^4]

 fn3.
 The presentational theme of the admin-side was originally conceived as a set of manilla file folders, with each region label depicted as a folder “tab”.
 This presentational concept has left an impact on the mental models of long-time users, who will frequently refer to panels as “tabs” even though they may use an admin theme that does not depict the file folder concept.
 New docs should not perpetuate that false concept and terminology, particularly as the file folder concept is not depicted in the admin-side navigation of the official admin-side theme -- Hive.
 The use of “tab” in the admin-side UI, such as in preferences, help dialogue, and so forth, is probably only clear to veteran Textpattern users.
 When/if the admin-side UI is cleaned of all use of the word "tab", then docs can be fully cleaned of the use as well, but we can get most of the way there by only using "tab" when it's in direct reference of an UI element label.

 fn4.
 These uses of "tab" in the admin-side UI preferences, for example, should be treated as bugs that need fixed, and issues written for them.

-Capitalisation
+Capitalization
 Mainly titles, headings, navigation links, etc. are the issue with capitalisation.
 Most important is to be consistent, and sentence-case headings are more effective in this respect.
 The logic of using sentence-case for consistency is especially apparent when one in a series of headings is written as a question.
 Correct → Why use the text editor?